skrey/yellow-extensions/features/contact/README.md

 ## How to restrict a contact page

+If you don't want that messages are sent to anyone, then restrict emails.
+Open file `system/settings/system.ini` and change `ContactEmailRestriction: 1`.
+Users are not allowed to configure an email, all contact messages go to the webmaster.

-It's best if you restrict links, then no messages with clickable links will be sent.
+It's recommended to restrict links, then no messages with clickable links will be sent.
 Open file `system/settings/system.ini` and change `ContactLinkRestriction: 1`.
 This blocks many unwanted messages.
 You can also configure keywords in the spam filter, fortunately for us, many spammers send the same message multiple times.

-If you don't want that messages are sent to anyone, then restrict emails.
-Open file `system/settings/system.ini` and change `ContactEmailRestriction: 1`.
-Users are not allowed to configure an email, all contact messages go to the webmaster.

 ## Settings